NoCrail/MyUsefulScripts/README.md

 # MyUsefulScripts
-Some of my scripts, which I found on my PC
+Some of my old scripts, found on my PC

 TODO